ddbj/www/_ddbj/qualifiers-e.md

 : &lt;text&gt;, excluding double quotation mark (")

 Example
+:
-: trypsinogen (when qualifier appears in CDS feature)
+when qualifier appears in CDS feature
+<pre>trypsinogen</pre>
-trypsin (when qualifier appears in mat_peptide feature)
+when qualifier appears in mat_peptide feature
+<pre>trypsin</pre>
-XYZ neural-specific transcript (when qualifier appears in mRNA feature)
+when qualifier appears in mRNA feature
+<pre>XYZ neural-specific transcript</pre>

 Guidance for Submission:
 : See also [Gene nomenclature at DDBJ](/ddbj/cds-e.html#product).

-* In principle, please enter a general name, not abbreviation.
+- In principle, please enter a general name, not abbreviation.
-* Do not include the organism name.
+- Do not include the organism name.
-* Even if there are multiple general names for the same product, do not enter multiple names in 'product'.
+- Even if there are multiple general names for the same product, do not enter multiple names in 'product'.
 Do not use needless symbolic letters as delimiter for multiple names.
 If you would like to describe more than two names, please enter one of the most representative name in /product qualifier, and other(s) in /<a href="#note">note</a> qualifier.
-* If the name and function are not known, we recommend to describe as "hypothetical protein".
+- If the name and function are not known, we recommend to describe as "hypothetical protein".

 ### /protein_id<a name="protein_id"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#protein_id)</span>